1 - GUIDELINES FOR SUBMISSION OF ABSTRACTS

 - Keywords or descriptors: List up to three keywords

-- Your paper may be written in Portuguese, English or Spanish.
+- Your abstract may be written in Portuguese, English or Spanish.
 The summary cannot contain graphics, tables, images and bibliographic references, because of space limitation.

 - The summary should be structured, in accordance with the category (report of experience or research) and have no more than 2400 characters (including spaces).